osteele/p5-server/README.md

 `p5 build SOURCE` builds a static site into `./build`.

+The build rejects symbolic links in the source tree and refuses an output path that is itself a symbolic link.
+It stages generated files before replacing the previous visible output, so a generation error preserves the last successful build.

 Run `p5 build --help` for a list of options.

 Two themes are supported, `--theme grid` and `--theme split`.